 Guide on sector services audits.
 The function of these Audit and Compliance audits is to check that pharmacies have been claiming appropriately for the medicines and LTC, CRC, ARRC and CDOS services.

-This document explains how to set up a web feed to receive updates from New Zealand Legislation that you are required to keep up to date as part of audit requirements.
+This guide explains how to set up a RSS web feed to receive updates from New Zealand Legislation.

 A self check list for the sorts of things auditors look for when doing an LTC audit.